rust-embedded/discovery-mb2/mdbook/src/07-led-roulette/the-challenge.md

 # The challenge

-You are now well armed to face a challenge!
-Your task will be to implement the application I showed you at the beginning of this chapter.
+You are now well armed to face our challenge!
+Again, your application should look like this:

 <p align="center">
 <video src="../assets/roulette_fast.mp4" width="500" loop autoplay/>